 - ✓ With frequency lowering ON, measure the response for the calibrated /s/ at 65 dB SPL.
 Assess whether the /s/ is audible and falls within the MAOF range.
 Pay special attention to whether or not the full spectrum of the /s/ is audible, using the upper shoulder of /s/ to assist with the assessment. - ✓ Fine-tune the frequency lowering setting until the upper shoulder of /s/ falls within the MAOF.
-It is recommended that the final setting employ the weakest possible settings, placing the /s/ stimulus at the upper edge of the MAOF range and as close to the peaks of speech. - ✓ Optimize frequency lowering settings for each ear individually (see FAQ for more information). - ✓ Assess /s-ʃ/ overlap - i.
+It is recommended that the final setting employ the weakest possible settings, placing the /s/ stimulus at the upper edge of the MAOF range and as close to the peaks of speech. - ✓ Optimize frequency lowering settings for each ear individually (see FAQ for more information). - ✓ Assess /s-[/ overlap - i.
 Measure the aided /ʃ/ to make a descriptive measure of the frequency separation between /s/ and /ʃ/.
 This measure may help with counselling or troubleshooting difficulty with discrimination between /s/ and /ʃ/.
 Because the fine-tuning steps above, the weakest possible setting of frequency lowering has already been determined and therefore the separation between /s/ and /ʃ/ is likely already maximized.
-Listening checks are also useful for these purposes and should be completed after frequency lowering is verified. - ✓ Complete Validation - i.
-For younger children use the LING 6, and as the child develops consider use of the CNC monosyllabic word recognition test based on developmental ability of the child.
+Listening checks are also useful for these purposes and should be completed after frequency lowering is verified.